DAI-Lab-HERALD/General-Framework/Framework/README.md

   The default value is *'repetition': 0*.
 - 'test_part': This is a value (between 0 and 1) that denotes the portion of the whole dataset that is used for the evaluation of the trained method.
 For some splitting methods, such as splitting by location, this will however be ignored, if those locations are not balanced, which is most often not the case.
 The default value is *'test_part': 0.2*.
 - 'train_pert': This is a boolean value.
 If the given dataset contains perturbed trajectories, and *'train_pert': True* is chosen, then in the training set, the perturbed trajectories are kept.
 If one instead uses *'train_pert': False*, than the corresponding trajectories are overwritten with their corresponding unperturbed counterparts instead.
 The default value is *'train_pert': False*.
 - 'test_pert': Same as above, only for the testing set.
-The default value is *'train_pert': False*.
+The default value is *'test_pert': False*.
 - 'train_on_test': This is a boolean value.
 If it is set to true, then the testing set will also be included in the training set, even if the underlying perturbation maethod would normally be splitting them.
 The default value is *'train_on_test': False*.

 ### Models